 - Students are able to (1) apply knowledge and analytical skills of Japanese society acquired through this unit to their Japanese language study; (2) understand the theoretical concepts necessary for Japan and Asia-related units in the Humanities and Social Sciences; (3) apply this critical understanding to their own societies, thereby demonstrating 'ethical sensitivity towards our diverse and globalised world'; (4) use academic and popular culture texts and resources to augment and reinforce their understanding of the sociocultural dynamics of Japan; (5) devise their own research topic in areas related to the unit; (6) independently research that topic by collecting, reading and critically analysing data and information; (7) draw on research skills and express themselves clearly and persuasively in writing, using an appropriate theoretical framework; and (8) express their ideas and appraise the ideas of others orally through active discussion in tutorials.

-- Typically this unit is assessed in the following ways: (1) tutorial paper; (2) research project/essay; and (3) tutorial discussion leading and contribution.
+- Indicative assessments in this unit are as follows: (1) tutorial paper; (2) research project/essay; and (3) tutorial discussion leading and contribution.
 Further information is available in the unit outline.